papers

 J. Eric Cox

-Eric holds a B.A. in Mathematics summa cum laude, from Berea College in Kentucky.
-He has also pursued graduate courses toward an M.S. in Applied Physics from Northern Illinois University.
+Eric holds a B.A. in Mathematics, summa cum laude, from Berea College and has completed graduate coursework toward an M.S. in Applied Physics at Northern Illinois University.

 View Bio» | Read More From this Author»